 A broad coverage of the principles of mechanics and wave motion.
 The areas covered include: Observation and measurement, kinematics, dynamics, work and energy, impulse and momentum, equilibrium of rigid bodies, rotational motion, oscillations, and waves in mechanical media.
 Required for students whose field of study is physics, chemistry, or computer science.
 Counts toward the fulfillment of the lower-division General Education requirement in Physical Universe and Its Life Forms.
 Three hours of lecture and three hours of laboratory.
-Recommended: High school physics.
-Prerequisites: Completion of MATH 160 with a minimum grade of C (2.0).
+Recommended Preparation: High school physics.
+Enrollment Requirement: Completion of MATH 160 with a minimum grade of C (2.0).

 PHYS 202 Physics of Electromagnetism and Optics (4)

 A broad coverage of classical electromagnetism and optics.
 The areas covered include: electric charge, electric fields, electric potential, capacitors and dielectrics, DC circuits, magnetic fields, magnetic properties of matter, AC circuits, Maxwell's equations, electromagnetic waves, the nature and propagation of light, geometrical optics, and wave optics.
 Three hours of lecture and three hours of laboratory.
-Prerequisites: Completion of PHYS 201 and MATH 162 with a minimum grade of C in each.
+Enrollment Requirement: Completion of PHYS 201 or 205 and MATH 162 with a minimum grade of C in each.